-When you are set up for success, you are better able to set up your girls for success!
+When you are set up for success, you are better able to set up your Girl Scouts for success!
 That's why every year, your council provides trainings, guidelines, and procedures for conducting the Girl Scout Cookie Program and fall product program and determines how the proceeds and product rewards system will be managed.
-Check the cookie section of your council's website to find the answers you need as well as local trainings and resources.
+Check the cookie section Girl Scout Cookies | Girl Scouts (gsdsw.org) of your council's website to find the answers you need as well as local trainings and resources.